 - Gundlach-Bundschu: California's oldest family-owned winery produces only estate-grown wines.
 The focus of their cave tour changes seasonally, but it always ends with a seated tasting inside the cave.
 They also offer a unique vineyard tour in an all-terrain vehicle.
 Reservations required for the tours, but not for the tasting room.
 The small picnic area overlooks the vineyards.

 - Matanzas Creek: Matanzas Creek gets an A+ for its lavender garden and great views.
 It's the farthest from the town of Sonoma of any winery on this list, which is less than 10 miles, but it's reached via a winding, two-lane road that takes you across the shoulder of Sonoma Mountain.
 You'll need reservations for their tours and food pairings.

 - Ravenswood: If you love Zinfandel wine, vintner Joel Peterson's Ravenswood is a must-stop.
 We love their unpretentious attitude and "no wimpy wines" motto, which extends to all the varietals they produce.
 Visit the tasting room any time, take a daily tour with a barrel tasting or if you can get 5 other people to go with you, try their blend-your-own seminar.

 Sonoma Valley Wineries: Free Tasting

 Free wine tasting is almost as hard to find in Sonoma Valley as it is in Napa.
 Some wineries don't list their fees on their website but don't assume that means they're free.
 In fact, the only place I can confirm where you can taste wine for free is Jacuzzi Winery.

 More About Visiting Sonoma

-If you're going to Sonoma Valley for the wine, you may want to stay longer and enjoy some of these top 10 Things to Do in Sonoma.
+If you're going to Sonoma Valley for the wine, you may want to stay longer and enjoy a variety of things to do in Sonoma.